 This is a fast track application process for small one-off grants (up to maximum of £3,000).

-be a UK registered charity (this includes Charitable Incorporated Organisations (CIO) but not Community Interest Companies (CIC))
+UK registered charities (this includes Charitable Incorporated Organisations (CIO) but not Community Interest Companies (CIC))

 Capital restoration projects for the sole purpose of conservation/heritage